-FACULTY EMPLOYEE BENEFITS Benefit Explanation Personal Time Off 16 hours per academic year may be used for personal leave.
-(Deducted from sick leave accruals).
+FACULTY EMPLOYEE BENEFITS Benefit Explanation Personal Time Off 16 hours per academic year of sick leave may be used for personal reasons.
 Faculty may carry over from year to year a maximum of sixteen (16) hours of sick leave designated as leave for personal reasons provided that no more than thirty two (32) hours of sick leave designated as leave for personal reasons may be used in any year; and provided that no more than sixteen (16) hours of sick leave designated as leave for personal reasons may be used in any week.
-Faculty Sick Leave 90 hours per academic year or pro-rated at 10 hours per month, with no limit on the number of accruable hours.
-Sick leave may be used for personal illness, injury or for scheduled doctor and dental appointments.
-Funeral Leave A maximum of 5 days per funeral of "immediate" family members as outlined in BP 3-60.
-Holiday Leave New Years Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day plus four other days observed during Christmas break.
+Faculty Sick Leave 90 hours per academic year or 10 hours per calendar month covered by the employment agreement, whichever is greater, will be accrued- with no limit on the number of accruable hours.
+Sick leave will be granted for personal illness, injury or for scheduled doctor and dental appointments.
+Funeral Leave A maximum of 5 days in the event of the death of an "immediate" family member as outlined in BP 3-60.
+Holiday Leave The college is closed on the observed date for the following holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
+Martin Luther King Day, President's Day, Veteran's Day and Columbus Day are considered alternate holidays and are observed during the holiday break.
 Military Training Leave Regular pay for up to 15 days in any calendar year for the annual training period or for authorized active service.
 Jury Leave Granted with pay when formal jury duty notice is received.
-Compensation for serving to be reimbursed to CCD except for verified parking expenses and mileage allowance.
+Compensation received for jury duty during the time absent from work shall be turned over to the college except for verified parking expenses and mileage allowance.
 Leave Without Pay Leave without pay may be granted to exempt employees by the president when there are good reasons for such leave and the absence of the employee will not cause a hardship to the institution or the System.
-Workers Compensation On-the-job accidents must be reported immediately and claim filed with CCD Human Resources.
-For life threatening accidents seek emergency services; non-life threatening, must see designated provider.
+Workers Compensation On-the-job accidents must be reported immediately to your supervisor and claim filed with CCD Human Resources.
+Medical services must be provided by a designated provider for life threatening accidents seek emergency services; non-life threatening.